mica-web/mica-web.github.io/collections/_learn/00_tools/slack.md

 issues: true
 ---

-# Slack
+# {{ page.topic }}

-The course Slack will be our primary form of communication this semeseter.
+Slack is a messaging platform and my courses will be using Slack as our primary form of communication this semeseter.

 All updates about the class, meeting links, Q&A about assignments, etc. -- the vast majority of Slack communication -- will happen via Slack.